manuel-192/m-m/README.md

 Rank Arch mirrors.
 Like remirror above, but with a new implementation.<br>
 More: https://github.com/manuel-192/m-m/tree/master/Source/remirror-arch

+### suc
+A simple wrapper for command 'su -c'.<br>
+It undestands spaces in the command parameters.

 ### syu
 A very simple pacman wrapper.